friendlyantz/friendlyantz/_posts/2024-04-16-demystifying-rails.md

 ---

-# Rake / Rakefile / Raketasks
+# Rake

+---
-Rake is a build automation tool written in Ruby.
-It allows you to specify tasks and describe dependencies as well as to group tasks in a namespace.

-Rake is similar to Make in Unix.
+Rake is a build automation tool written in Ruby, similar to Make in Unix.
 However, Rake uses Ruby syntax, which allows for more flexibility and complexity in defining tasks.
+- specify tasks
+- describe dependencies
+- group tasks in a namespace.

 [free course by Avdi Grim](https://graceful.dev/courses/the-freebies/modules/rake-and-project-automation/topic/episode-129-rake/)

 ---